-In the following example a second layer (with a negative amount) was added to remove high-frequency noise in the luminance channel.
-The viewer’s zoom function is used to look at the filter effect in detail:
+In the example above a second layer (with a negative amount) was added to remove high-frequency noise in the luminance channel.
+The viewer’s zoom function is used to look at the filter effect in detail.

+When the user presses the version manager button “New”, a new version with the same parameter settings as the version currently selected is appended to the version list, and the version selector switches to the new version.
+This makes it easy to create variants of existing versions and compare them with the version they were derived from.